kleeedolinux/SolVM/DOC.md

 ### Structuring Your Code: Importing Modules

 As your SolVM projects grow, organizing code into reusable modules becomes essential.
-SolVM supports importing both individual Lua files and entire folders as modules using the `import("module_name")` function.
+SolVM supports importing modules in several ways using the `import("module_name")` function:

+1. Individual Lua files: `module_name.lua`
+2. Module folders: `module_name/`
+3. ZIP archives: `module_name.zip` (local or remote)

-When you call `import("module_name")`, SolVM looks for either:
+When you call `import("module_name")`, SolVM looks for:
 1. A file named `module_name.lua` in the modules directory
 2. A folder named `module_name/` containing multiple Lua files
+3. A ZIP file named `module_name.zip` (local or remote URL)

 For individual files, it executes the file and returns the value (typically a table containing functions and data).
-For folders, it creates a namespace containing all the modules from that folder.
+For folders and ZIP files, it creates a namespace containing all the modules.

 **Using Individual Module Imports:**
 ```lua